[General curriculum vitae]

 I was a member of the Oxford University Air Squadron 1975-1976, where

-I did another 35 hours or so in total, in Bulldogs.
+I flew another 35 hours or so in total, in Bulldogs.

 From 1977 to 1980 I was involved in the "Newbury Manflier" man-powered